Russian Germans in North America: Culture

-Negatively influenced by the violation of their rights and cultural persecution by the tsar, the Russian Germans who settled in the northern Midwest saw themselves a downtrodden ethnic group that was separate from Russian Americans and had an entirely different experience from the German Americans who had immigrated from German lands.
-The Volga German settled in tight-knit communities, which retained their German language and culture.
+Negatively influenced by the violation of their rights and cultural persecution by the tsar, the Russian Germans who settled in the northern Midwest saw themselves as an ethnic group that was separate from Russian Americans and had an entirely different experience from the German Americans who had immigrated from German lands.
+The Germans from Russia settled in tight-knit communities, which retained their German language and culture.
 They raised large families, built German-style churches, buried their dead in distinctive cemeteries by using wrought iron grave markers, and created choir groups that sang German church hymns.
-Many farmers specialized in sugar beets, still a major crop in the upper Great Plains.
+Many farmers specialized in the production of sugar beets and wheat, which are still major crops in the upper Great Plains.
 During World War I, their identity was challenged by anti-German sentiment.